Arsey-Tracy/brilliantAfrica2G/README.md

 # BrilliantAfrica2G

 ![brilliantAfrica Landing Page](/screenshots/brilliantAfrica.png)
+> ⚠️ **Disclaimer**: The website is currently under development and not yet in production.
+Features may change, and some functionality may be incomplete.

 **AI-powered EdTech for Africa**
 Accessible learning via SMS & USSD for students without smartphones or stable internet.